gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 - The second part will cover our data migration pipelines in more detail.
 - The third part will cover our functional services, and showcase how Scala's type system and neat programming concepts like algebraic data types and functors
 (they're not as scary as they sound!) help us transform and validate data safely and easily.
-- The fourth part will showcase the *choregraphy pattern*, which we use a lot throughout the application to implement business logic while retaining our ability to introduce and remove services as need arises.
+- The fourth part will showcase the *choreography pattern*, which we use a lot throughout the application to implement business logic while retaining our ability to introduce and remove services as need arises.

 The introduction is less technical than the remaining parts.
 It covers the challenges of migrating a critical system from a higher perspective,